jseiden/dotfiles/README.md

- This is directory to organize and backup various config files.
+This is a repo to organize and backup various config files.

- Feel free to take a look around.
+All files are works in progress and might break stuff.

+Many mappings are taken from forums and other public dotfies.

 The dots are omitted here for visibility.

- All files are works in progress.

- Some custom mappings are taken from forums and other public dotfies.